oracle-livelabs/security/data-safe/discover-sensitive-data/discover-sensitive-data.md

     - The **Sensitive data model information** tab lists information about your sensitive data model, including its name, description, Oracle Cloud Identifier (OCID), the compartment to which you saved it, the date and time when it was created and last updated, the target database associated with it, the selected schema for discovery (HCM1), the selected sensitive types for discovery (click the **View details** link), and totals for discovered sensitive schemas, sensitive tables, sensitive columns, sensitive types, and sensitive values.
     - You can view the selected sensitive types for discovery (click **View details**).
     - You can view the work request information (click **View details**).
-    - The pie chart shows percentages of sensitive categories and sensitive types.
+    - The bar chart shows you the number of sensitive columns found for the top five sensitive types.
     - The **Sensitive columns** table lists the discovered sensitive columns.
 By default, the table is displayed in **Flat view** format.
 For each sensitive column, you can view its schema name, table name, column name, sensitive type, parent column, data type, estimated row count, sample data (if you chose to retrieve sample data and if it exists), and audit records.
 Review the sample data to get an idea of what it looks like.

     ![Sensitive Data Model Details page top](images/sensitive-data-model-details-page-1.png "Sensitive Data Model Details page top")